We Welcome Volunteers

 - Any other responsibilities or projects you would like to take on to

 Prospective volunteer requirements

-Applications for volunteer positions at PRM are referred to our volunteer coordinator who requests and reviews the clients resume and letters of recommendation and negative drug screening examination report.
+Applications for volunteer positions at PRM are referred to our volunteer coordinator who requests and reviews the clients resume and letters of recommendation.
 To protect our clients and staff we must do a thorough screening process of all volunteers.
-In rare instances a volunteer can be fast tracked but drug testing must be performed at the volunteers costs at the medical lab in Port Antonio.
-We seek to avoid volunteers whose real reason for coming to Jamaica is to enjoy drugs and sex.
+In rare instances a volunteer can be fast tracked.
+We seek to avoid volunteers whose real reason for coming to Jamaica is to party.
 You will receive notification from the volunteer coordinator when you have been accepted as a volunteer.

 To be a volunteer we require the following information:

 - One professional letter of recommendation

 - A photocopy of government issued identification